 Contrast Psychological Projection, where the character's accusations are based entirely on their own faults.

 - Death Note: Light's foes, particularly L and Near, call him a hypocrite for using the Death Note to execute criminals.
-Even if Light's intentions were less than pure, his reign as Kira had led to a drastic decrease in crime and ended wars.
+Even if Light's intentions were less than pure (or at least became that way), his reign as Kira had led to a drastic decrease in crime and ended wars.

 - Dragon Ball Z: